Church of Greenland

 The Church of Greenland (Ilagiit; Grønland Stift), consisting of the Diocese of Greenland, is the official Lutheran church in Greenland.
 A diocese of the Church of Denmark, it is now semi-independent and is led by the Bishop of Greenland.
 Paneeraq Siegstad Munk became Bishop in 2020.

 History

 Before the Reformation, the Diocese of Greenland was known as the Diocese of Garðar.
 This ancient diocese fell into disuse in the 14th century with the death of Bishop Álfur in 1378.
 Nonetheless, bishops were still appointed up until 1537, though none of these ever made it to Greenland.

 From 1905 to 1923 Greenland was part of the now defunct Diocese of Zealand.
-From 1923 to 1993 it was part of the Diocese of Copenhagen.
-In 1980 a bishop was appointed for Greenland on behalf of the Bishop of Copenhagen.
-The Diocese was only re-established in 1993 when it was renamed as the Diocese of Greenland, independent from the Diocese of Copenhagen.
+From 1923 to 1993 it was part of the Diocese of Copenhagen, after which the bishopric's independence was restored after a trial period where bishops were appointed.

 Independent status

 The Church of Greenland, in common with other institutions within the territory, is governed from Denmark, but with a large measure of autonomy.
 The Church of Greenland consists of a single diocese, which is part of the Danish church, but is moving towards full independence.
 In this respect it is following the example of the Church of the Faroe Islands, which is also a single diocese, and achieved full independence from the Church of Denmark in July 2007.

 On June 21, 2009, the Church of Greenland was taken over by the local government of Greenland, where both funding and legislation now falls under the government of Greenland as opposed to other dioceses in the Church of Denmark who fall under the authority of the Danish parliament.
 Nonetheless, the Church of Greenland is still a diocese of the Church of Denmark.